Sunhat/lush-marcus-test/README.md

 - Add Lush product categories to click on across a horizontally scrollable area
 - More detail, description, and usages of seoTitle, and seoDescription in the metadata for the page
 - Mobile responsive for product page
+- Read into next/image further, potentially use <Image> instead or srcset for different screens